FACTBOX-Controversial German coal-fired power plant projects

 Denmark's Dong [DONG.UL] last October gave up a plan for a coal plant at Emden and since says it favours gas plants.

 Vattenfall Europe last Dec. secured approval for a 200 million euro cooling tower to reduce water intake, too much of which could endanger wildlife.
-This removed remaining obstacles that had blocked progress on permissioning for the huge coal plant project for two years.
+This removed remaining obstacles that had blocked progress on obtaining permission for the huge coal plant project for two years.
 But it will curb the profitability of the plant, and markets and transmission lines will have to be created to absorb and distribute the surplus heat.

 RWE (RWEG.DE) has put off plans for its first commercial size (450 MW) plant project using carbon capture and storage.